Concussions, Cigarettes and Climate

 What do football, tobacco and oil have in common?
 A common narrative of deceit.
 When tobacco companies faced public scrutiny about the link between cancer and smoking, the industry launched a campaign questioning the scientific evidence.
 Oil companies and the National Football League have used the same playbook to mislead the public.
 Listen to the stories of how industries endeavor to confuse.

-Adrienne Alford, Western States Director, Union of Concerned Scientists
+Adrienne Alvord, Western States Director, Union of Concerned Scientists

 Steve Fainaru, Senior Writer, ESPN Investigative Unit; Co-Author, League of Denial

 Stanton Glantz, Director, Center for Tobacco Control Research and Education, UCSF

 This program was recorded in front of a live audience at the Commonwealth Club in San Francisco, CA on November 29, 2017.

 Announcer: This is Climate One, changing the conversation about energy, economy and the environment.
 When doubt is your product, business communication can look a lot like a football game.

 Adrienne Alvord: There is the fake, the blitz, the diversion, the screen, and the fix.

 Announcer: These are some of the disinformation strategies used by industries when scientific evidence begins to show that their product causes harm.